My Blog

 GOVERNMENT FIRST TERM OBJ EXAM – SS2

-2. Public opinion is formed through the following channels except
+2. Public opinion can be measured through all of the following except the?

 9. Secret voting assists the voter in making a decision without